patricknazar/nestjs-rabbitmq-problem/README.md

       }
     }
 ```
-3. Run it several times, although there is no problem reproduced atm.
+3. Run it several times, one will succeed, the next will fail.
+This pattern will repeat.